Where is it heading now? Is it thriving or flailing?

 With more businesses also realizing the potential growth of the healthy food and beverage industry in the region, there is room for more companies to introduce new products and stake a claim in this thriving and growing industry.

-Healthy F&B Brands: Striking While the Iron is Hot
+Better-for-You F&B CPG Brands: Striking While the Iron is Hot

-Now that we know the potential growth of the healthy food and beverage industry across the world, it’s high time that companies who are looking at entering the healthy F&B sector to start leveraging their positions.
+Now that we know the potential growth of the better-for-you F&B CPG industry across the world, it’s high time that companies who are looking at entering the better-for-you F&B sector to start leveraging their positions.
 But how does one get started in a market where there are many players that have already been there for many years?

 There are many ways to do this such as by studying your own local economy, local supply, and the current demand of the consumers in their country.
 Some questions to ponder on: